Instructions On Petition For Easement Vacation Within A Local Platting Authority

 D. A RS 2477 or section line easement vacation, must comply with Chapter 26 SLA 98, AS 19.30.410.
 It states that agencies of the State “may not vacate a right-of-way acquired by the state under former 43 U.S.C.
 932 unless:

 1. a reasonably comparable, established alternate right-of-way or means of access exists that is sufficient to satisfy all present and reasonably foreseeable uses.

 Before the vacation of a RS 2477 or section line easement is approved, the petitioner must satisfy the department that equal or better access is available.
 “Equal or better access” means access protected by an easement of record that is adequately wide for the purpose, and at least equally usable considering length, type of terrain, and level of improvement, as the easement to be vacated.

 The vacation of a public right-of-way involves giving up of a public right in favor of the landowner.
 DNR will not approve a vacation unless it determines that the action is in the public’s interest.

 E. Mail the above information and a check for the application fee to the Survey Section, Division of Mining, Land, & Water, 550 W 7 th Ave, Suite 650, Anchorage, AK 99501-3576.

 The petitioner must pay the application filing fee and the cost of advertising the public notice (including –if applicable - reimbursement for all postage associated with public notice).
-The petition must be accompanied by a check for $750.00 for the application fee and made payable to the Alaska Department of Revenue, for the filing fee.
+The petition must be accompanied by a check for $750.00 for the application fee and made payable to the Alaska Department of Natural Resources, for the filing fee.
 After the department determines the cost to advertise the public notice in a newspaper and the cost for associated postage, you will be notified and must then submit to this office a check made payable to State of Alaska.